2019 / 20

-Architects design, plan and erect buildings.
+Architects design, plan and realize buildings

 That is what it’s about